celerik/IDEAR-Voila-TDSP-Utilities/README.md

 [**Interactive Data Exploration, Analysis, and Reporting (IDEAR) in Python**](DataScienceUtilities/DataReport-Utils/Python)

 This repository contains a set of **Data Science Utilities** originally developed for use in the context of the [Team Data Science Process (TDSP)](https://docs.microsoft.com/en-us/azure/machine-learning/team-data-science-process/overview) by Microsoft.
 Celerik has updated these utilities to support the latest Python versions and integrated Voilà for an enhanced visualization experience.
+This repository is intended only to support only the python version of the IDEAR, so R and MRS are excluded from the repo.

 ## Release Notes